airalab/robonomics.network/content/posts/beer-bar-decoded2024.md

 <rb-image zoom src="beer-bar-decoded2024/sofas.jpg" alt="PlayStation zone" />

-A motion sensor was also placed at the main bar counter and directed to trigger only when a person was directly at the counter.
+A motion sensor was also placed at the main bar counter and oriented to trigger only when a person was directly at the counter.
 It can be seen on the left on the column.
 A temperature and humidity sensor was also installed nearby:

 <rb-image zoom src="beer-bar-decoded2024/column.jpg" alt="motion sensor installation" />